• Skip to primary navigation

 Spread about ⅓ cup of spiced meat mixture onto the dough.
 Spread the meat out to the very edges with your fingers.
 Next, use your fingers to create a little space between the meat so that the air can circulate in the oven and not make your dough soggy.

-Sprinkle the sfiha with pine nuts.
+Sprinkle the sfiha with pine nuts before baking.

 STEP 4: BAKE SFIHA